MohamedSeliem/Courier/Courier's Privacy Policy, and Terms of Service.md

 These items will be automatically collected if a bot is configured to perform certain actions by a server manager.
 These features are always opt-in, and thus this data will not be collected unless the corresponding feature is enabled.

-* Logs of chat messages (serverlogs)
 * List of a member\'s roles (role persistence)
 * Avatar data

 <h2>Data Collected Automatically</h2>

-This data may be collected automatically by some bots.
+This data may be collected automatically by courier.
 This data is used to provide statistics or history data.
-For any bots that collect this data, it is necessary for features of said bot.
+For courier to collect this data, it is necessary for features of it.

 * Previous usernames
-* Date and Time of last activity
-* Emote usage counts
 * Any data needed for standard operation of Discord bots, such as server permissions (this data is stored in cache only while the bot is running)
 <h2>Data Collected via Authorization</h2>
 This data may be collected when authorizing an application, such as when logging in to a site via Discord Oauth2.
 This data is also outlined on the authorization page.

 * Username, Discord ID, Avatar Data
 * List of guilds (servers) your account is connected to
-* E-mail address
-* Discord account connections (such as Steam, Reddit, etc)

 <h2>Data Storage</h2>
 All stored data is kept on protected servers.
 While storage methods vary, most data is kept within password-protected databases such as H2 or Derby.
 Please keep in mind that even with these protections, no data can ever be 100% secure.
 All efforts are taken to keep your data secure and private, but its absolute security cannot be guaranteed.